dusk-network/docs-public/src/content/docs/learn/core-components.md

 The stake contract is responsible for managing the stakes associated with node provisioners (stakers).
 It tracks which provisioners are currently staking, records their rewards and enables the functionality to stake, unstake and withdraw rewards.

+### Phoenix & Moonlight

+[Phoenix](tx-models#phoenix) & [Moonlight](tx-models#moonlight) are both transaction models supported by Dusk.
+One is for privacy, the other one for transparency and compliance.

 ### Transactions on Dusk

 Transactions in Dusk are managed by the <a href="https://github.com/dusk-network/rusk/tree/master/contracts/transfer" target="_blank">Transfer Contract</a>.
 The transfer contract oversees the handling of both transparent and obfuscated transactions within the network.
-It maintains a Merkle tree of notes to ensure integrity.
+It maintains a Merkle tree of notes and a mapping of keys to balances to ensure integrity of the chain balances.
 The transfer contract also has the ability to combine notes, preventing the tree from becoming excessively large and hindering network performance.
 Through the transfer contract, inter-contract calls can be made.

 Additionally, the transfer Contract supports **both** a [UTXO](tx-models#utxos) and [account-based](tx-models#account-model) model through [Phoenix](tx-models#phoenix) and [Moonlight](tx-models#moonlight) to handle transfers of the native currency, gas payments, and serve as a contract execution entry point.